 <20 deficient vitamin D

 40 - 60 optimal vitamin D (some indicate >75)

 Frequent testing is not exactly a convenient way to track your levels.
 Fortunately there is a free app that you can download on your phone to help keep track.
-Just plug in your location, skin colour and overcast conditions into the Dminder app and it will give you an estimate of your current vitamin D levels!
+Just plug in your location, skin colour and overcast conditions into the Dminder app (available in the apple app store) and it will give you an estimate of your current vitamin D levels!
 Every time you are out enjoying the sunshine you can set Dminder to keep track your exposure levels.
-It will even signal to you when you are likely to start burning so that you can seek shade and avoid damage!
+It will even signal when you are likely to start burning so that you can seek shade and avoid damage!

 Sensible Sun Exposure

 There are some basic rules you should be following when it comes to sun exposure.